-Most gardeners take time off now to enjoy their gardens and spend time with family and friends.
+Most gardeners take time off in January to enjoy their gardens and spend time with family and friends.

 - Weed, water deeply and then mulch all the beds.
 Remove most half-open and open flowers to encourage the production of new blooms that you can enjoy when you return.

 - Trim all hedges neatly – overgrown plants are a sign to unwanted ‘visitors’ that the householder is absent.

 - Pick up fallen fruit and harvest what’s ripe and ready to cook, can, freeze or give away.
 Invite your neighbours to help themselves from your kitchen garden while you are away.